The Outsider

 Premium

-Albert Camus’s (1913-1960) The Outsider (1942) tells the story of Meursault, a man who kills an Arab on a sunny beach and later faces execution.
-At first, he seems cold, emotionless, and indifferent.
-Yet, through the story, Camus makes readers feel sympathy for him.
-Meursault’s honesty, loneliness, and his quiet search for truth make him more human than the society that judges him.
-Camus presents him not as a villain but as an existential hero who tries to create his own meaning in a meaningless world.
+How does Camus make his readers retain sympathy for Meursault despite his crime and lack of repentance Albert Camus s - The Outsider tells the story of Meursault a man who kills an Arab on a sunny beach and later faces execution At first he seems cold emotionless and indifferent Yet through the story Camus makes readers feel sympathy for him Meursault s honesty loneliness and his quiet search for truth make him more human than the society that judges him Camus presents him not as a villain but as an existential hero who tries to create his own meaning in a meaningless world Meursault s Honest Nature One of the main reasons readers sympathize with Meursault is his complete honesty He never pretends to feel emotions he does not truly feel For example at his mother s funeral he does not cry He feels tired from the long journey

 Continue Reading